siliconcompiler/siliconcompiler/docs/tutorials/remote_soc.rst

     chip.set('option', 'remote', True)
     chip.run()

-With all of that done, your top-level build script should take about 15 minutes to run on the cloud servers if they are not too busy.
+With all of that done, your top-level build script should take about 20 minutes to run on the cloud servers if they are not too busy, with most of that time spent in the routing task.
 As with the previous designs, you should see periodic updates on its progress, and you should receive a screenshot and metrics summary once the job is complete.

 [TODO / CR feedback: Add a screenshot here (or near the top)?]